musamrc/MovieRecommendationSystem_Movizard/README.md

 This project was made for a software engineering course project.

+The aim of the project is to make the most appropriate movie recommendation based on the information given by the user.

 To run the project , just simply run main.py file.

 Marmara University 2023